danhsiu/Conways-GoL/README.md

 **We need to implement Conway's GoL in 64-bit integer space (2^64-1).
 But what happens if we need more integer-space?**

 Since Python can store arbitrarily large integers only bounded by system RAM lets use Python as a testbed.
-We could use 'long long' in C++/C, but any board space larger would not fit on modern CPU registry size (x64), and would require like [GMP](https://gmplib.org/).
+We could use 'long long' in C++/C, but any board space larger that 64-bit space would not fit on modern CPU registry size (x64).
+We could use a library like [GMP](https://gmplib.org/) to accept arbitrary precision integers.

 ## Interesting follow-ups to think about!